 The shorter the timeframe, the more random the movements will be.

-Technical analysis is mostly bogus, while fundamental analysis is based on actual data, but still poor at predicting the future.
+Technical analysis is mostly bogus, while fundamental analysis is based on actual data, but is still poor at predicting the future.

 However, long run, the trend is upward.